fdnt7/fdnt7/README.md

 > I was [assigned male at birth](https://gender.fandom.com/wiki/Assigned_Sex).
 Ever since November 2022, I've socially transitioned.
 I've come out as **[Non-binary](https://gender.fandom.com/wiki/Non-binary)**; more specifically, **[Demigirl](https://gender.fandom.com/wiki/Demigirl)**.
 To keep it brief, I do not identify as either a man or a woman, but I do feel a lot more feminine than masculine.
 >
+> That does technically makes me a [transgender](https://gender.fandom.com/wiki/Transgender) person, but unless it is relevant to the context, I prefer not to be associated with the label for safety reasons.
+>
-> I go by the pronouns **She/They**, as stated in the github profile's pronoun section.
+> I go by the pronouns **She/Her** and **They/Them** in the order of descending preference, as stated in the github profile's pronoun section.
 >
 > I am fine with being called a *girl*, a *woman* or anything along the same line, and I am also fine with being called a *Non-binary* or an *Enby*.
 Words like *Guy*, *Man*, *Dude* and *Bro* I all personally find to be gender-neutral, and can also be used on me.
 However, I do take offense to being called a *male*.